codeschool-projects/HTMLPortfolioProject/README.md

 Once you have cloned the forked repository, go into the directory containing the project and look for the `/src` directory.
 This is the directory where you will be making changes when you start following the step-by-step instructions.
 You can simply open those files in a text editor and get started.

 You can always open the index.html file directly in your browser and work through the tasks below.
-You can also head over to the [Node.js](https://nodejs.org) website and follow the instructions to install Node on your machine.
+You can also head over to the [Node.js:](https://nodejs.org) or (https://nodejs.org/en/download/) website and follow the instructions to install Node on your machine.
 Once you have Node installed, open your command line and follow these instructions:

 ```
 cd HTMLPortfolioProject